 Bust cream claims to help firm and tone breasts that may have lost some of their perkiness thanks to pregnancy or weight gain.
 When choosing a breast cream make sure to check the ingredient list on the packaging for harmful ingredients -- especially if you’re planning to use it while nursing.

 This natural bust cream has been dermatologist tested and contains shea butter, vitamin E, and elastin.

 It is designed to help firm and tone the skin on your bust.
 The argan oil with high levels of vitamin E helps to fight stretch marks you may have developed when pregnant.

 It has fatty acids and antioxidants, helping to soften and condition skin.
-However, be advised that when using this product, you should wipe it off your breasts prior to nursing.
+However, be advised that when using this product, you should wipe it off your breasts before nursing.

 If simple hygiene changes make no difference in your stubborn pregnancy acne, it may be time to invest in a non-medicated product.

 Though pricey, this mask uses light only — absolutely no harmful chemicals — to battle acne bacteria at its source and help to clear your complexion.
 And since it’s a multi-use product, you can continue to use it even after pregnancy for other skin conditions including anti-aging and uneven skin tone.

 It’s the same technology used at upscale dermatology salons, available for use in your own home.

 8. Aleavia Purifying Organic Facial Cleanser